holoviz/panel/doc/tutorials/develop_editor.md

 ![Breakpoint](../_static/images/develop_editor_breakpoint.png)

 :::info
-For *integrated debugging* in your editor, we refer you to resources listed in the [Resources](#resources) section below or on the web.
+For *integrated debugging* in your editor, we refer you to resources listed in the [Resources](#resources) section below and general resources on the web.
 :::

 ## Recap